NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 ### 9. Final Steps

 By now you should have received an email from DreamHost with the message, "starting python," from the work you did in Section 7.
 This will likely be followed by a number of emails saying "python already running."
-When you are satisfied that the restart script is being run regularly, and the Surveillance software is working correctly, you can turn the emails off by returning to the Cron Jobs page (Web Panel->Main Menu->Goodies->Cron Jobs) and following these steps:
+When you are satisfied that the restart script is being run regularly, and the CommunityView software is working correctly, you can turn the emails off by returning to the Cron Jobs page (Web Panel->Main Menu->Goodies->Cron Jobs) and following these steps:

 1. Click the `Edit` button for your cron job under the `Actions` column.